 Distance Judging Is Critical for Shot Placement

-Judging distances is critical for correct shot placement in bowhunting because arrows have a short trajectory.
+Judging distances is critical for correct shot placement because arrows have a short trajectory.

 - Judging distances is an acquired skill that you must practice continually.
 Optical illusions, perceptual expectations, “buck fever,” and weather conditions can affect your ability to judge distances correctly.